-Danner and Yamaguchi are in Pyongyang, under surveillance by the Korean National Security Agency and the Supreme Leader's fanatical security force, the Shadows.
+Matt Danner and his partner Tom Yamaguchi are in Pyongyang, posing as a video crew shooting a performance by a Canadian-Korean rapper named Kim KaBim.
+They are staying in a hotel, under surveillance by the Korean National Security Agency and the Supreme Leader's fanatical security force, the Shadows.

 Gooch began watching for Park Kwan’s car.
 He was supposed to pick us up at nine to go to the airport.
 We were going to shoot the welcome for Kim KaBim’s group

 "Look at this, no rush hour.
 I’ve seen maybe three cars.
 Ah, hold on.
 It’s him."

 Our minder entered without knocking and managed a smile as he announced, "Bring your bags.
 You will be moving to the hotel where Kim KaBim and his group will stay."

 This seemed to be good news, but there was something different about Park’s tone, a subtle change that caused Gooch to use one of the speech code phrases.

 "We may have a slight problem with the number one amp.
 The gain pot is noisy."

 Translation: Park may be onto us.

 "Probably just dirty.
 If we have a problem, we’ll fix it in post."

 Gooch nodded but didn't smile.
 I didn't smile either—I trust my partner's intuition.